raspberrypilearning/flappy-astronaut/worksheet.md

 	from random import randint
 	```

 1. You'll need the program to get a random integer between 1 and 6 (inclusive) and then place a gap in the line of pixels centred about that value.
-Don't forget, adding a gap just means turning off a few pixels.
+Don't forget, adding a gap in the column just means that you are turning off a few pixels.

 	```python
 	def draw_column():